hakimel/stroll.js/README.md

 # stroll.js – because it scrolls, and trolls.

 A collection of CSS list scroll effects.
-Pull requests welcome!
+Works in browsers with support for CSS 3D transforms including a special touch-enabled mode for iOS & Android 4.x.

 Curious about how this looks in action?
 [Check out the demo page](http://lab.hakim.se/scroll-effects/).

-# Usage
+## Usage

 The style of scroll effect is determined via the class that is set on the list.
 Once the class is set, stroll.js needs to be told to monitor that list via the bind method: